Strange96/LogOps/README.md

 Navigate to admin control using the menu in the upper-right corner.
 Here a new company may be added under `Add company`.
 Copy an id from the company list, and logout.
 Navigate to the login page and create a new user using the copied id.
 You can now login using the new account.

-THIS PART ONLY WORKS IF RUNNING ON AWS:
+THE FOLLOWING ONLY WORKS IF RUNNING ON AWS:

 Go to `Code management` and click create code.
 Enter a name and some code, example: [Example Parser Code](https://github.com/Jakan16/Log-Jolie-Cloud/blob/master/builder/test/example_jolie_parser.ol).
 Known issue: The builder service is only authorized to access the kubernetes service for 15 min at a time, and must be restated after this time span.
 This can be done with `kubectl delete pods -l app=builder`.
 The deployment will automatically start the new pods.